openbermuda/karmapi/docs/nodice/inertia.rst

 It is a truly stunning achievement.

+The LIGO (and Virgo) observatories are indeed detecting stunning ripples in space time.

-The interpretation that what we are seeing is actually caused by distant collisions of black holes is open to question, although such question should be supported by another explanation for the waves, preferably one that is testable by experiment.
+The accepted interpretation is that the waves we are seeing are actually caused by distant collisions of black holes.

+This is open to question, although such question should be supported by another explanation for the waves, preferably one that is testable by experiment.

 Pending the arrival of more observations, it may be useful to run some simulations to see in what ways the various models and assumptions